-In the event extremely cold temperatures, wind chill factors, snow, wind, or other circumstances require a modification of the normal routine, the Superintendent will make the modification decision prior to 6:00 a.m. and contact the public radio stations for broadcast to the community and will initiate the emergency fan-out communication procedure to all administrators.
+In the event of extreme weather conditions or other circumstances require a modification of the normal routine, the Superintendent will make the modification decision prior to 6:00 a.m. and contact the public radio stations for broadcast to the community and will initiate the emergency fan-out communication procedure to all administrators.
 A phone tree will be distributed to all staff for use in the event of delayed openings or school closures but will only be used if the Infinite Campus ShoutPoint Messenger system is not functioning.
 Infinite Campus Message System will be used to contact all school groups, parents, and employees in the event of an emergency closure.
 In the event of hazardous or emergency conditions, school may be closed or schedules altered to provide delayed openings of school and/or early dismissal of students as appropriate.
-(Board Policy 2221 and 2221P)